What is a Christmas Lights Licence?

 As is common tradition, festive lights and decorations are adorned around a town or village during Christmas.

-A Christmas Lights Licence, also known as seeking decorative lighting consent, is a licence that authorises ornaments and lights to be erected over a road, as well as from lamp posts around a town or village.
+Also referred to as merely seeking decorative lighting consent, this is a licence that authorises ornaments and lights to be hung over from a road, as well as from lamp posts and trees around the local community.

 Why do I need a licence to hang Christmas lights?